ministryofjustice/hmpps-incident-reporting-api/docs/0003-migration.md

 There will be a one-off migration of all completed incidents from NOMIS to the new service.

 The proposed approach will be :-
 - Migrate all incident reporting data from NOMIS to the new service in a one of process.
-These records will be read only and will be used for historical reporting and analysis.
+These records will be role protected (mainly read-only for most users) and will be used for historical reporting and analysis.
 Records still process will also be read only and can only be "completed" in NOMIS.
 - In NOMIS switch off the ability to create _new_ incidents of agreed types.
 E.g. Self harm, Assaults and Finds.
 No new incidents of these types will be able to be created in NOMIS.
 Existing records can still be edited until "Closed"
 - Incident types can be removed on a per prison basis, for example a set of prisons can only create new incidents (of certain types) in the new service (IRS).
 Other prisons can continue to use NOMIS for these types.
 - SYSCON will need to modify the incident reporting screens in NOMIS to be "edit only" for certain incident types on a per-prison basis.